MooseTheory/lrn2bootstrap/README.md

 # lrn2bootstrap
-DAvid's attempt to learn how to bootstrap.
+David's attempt to learn how to bootstrap.